 One-Pot Crock Pot Pork Dinner

 Do you enjoy doing dishes?
 Me either!
-That is just one of the great things about this One-Pot Crock Pot Dinner!
+That is just one of the great things about this One-Pot Crock Pot Pork Dinner!
 It is easy, delicious and a great way to have your meal done in one dish!

 Do you enjoy doing dishes?
 Me either!
 That is just one of the great things about this One-Pot Crock Pot Dinner!